See also: Michael B. Carroll.

 Mike Carroll | |

-Michael Christopher Carroll[1] is a member of the Irvine City Council in Irvine, California, as well as the Chairman of the Orange County Great Park and the former Vice Mayor.
+Michael Christopher Carroll[1] is an American politician and lawyer.
+A member of the Republican Party, he has been a member of the Irvine City Council in Irvine, California, as well as the Chairman of the Orange County Great Park and the former Vice Mayor.
 Before joining the city council, Carroll served as Vice Chair of the Irvine Planning Commission and as Chair of the Community Services (Parks & Recreation) Commission.[2]
-Carroll was a bi-partisan appointment to fill a council vacancy in May 2019, and in November 2020 he won a 4-year term as Councilmember, receiving the second highest number of votes in the City’s history.[3]
+Carroll was appointed to fill a council vacancy in May 2019, and in November 2020 he won a 4-year term as Councilmember, receiving the second highest number of votes in the City’s history.[3]

 In 2019, Donald P. Wagner, the mayor of Irvine, California at the time, became a member of the Orange County Board of Supervisors.
 As a result, Christina Shea, a current member of Irvine City Council, was promoted to the position of mayor.
 This left an opening on the City Council, which was filled when the remaining members of the City Council appointed Mike Carroll to the position.[6]